Azure/iotedge-lorawan-starterkit/docs/index.md

 ![Architecture](images/EdgeArchitecture.png)

+There is a list of [possible deployment scenarios](user-guide/deployment-scenarios.md) that outlines some of the scenarios this Starter Kit enables.

 ## Key Challenges

 - Allows LoRa-enabled field gateways to connect directly to Azure without the need for a network operator as intermediary.